reaktivity/nukleus-kafka.java/README.md

 - `nukles.kafka.message.cache.block.capacity` (integer, default 1024): minimum allocation size for a cached message.
 The default value should be suitable for most purposes.

 ### Delta Messages
-When a client subscribes to a compacted topic on a route with a value specified for `deltaProperty`, the second and subsequent message for each message key will contain the value of that message property instead of the normal message value.
+When a client subscribes to a compacted topic on a route with a value specified for `deltaHeaderName`, the second and subsequent message for each message key will contain the value of that message header instead of the normal message value.
 This allows messages to be delived as deltas or differences compared to the previous message to reduce network bandwidth.
-For example, if the message values are in json format, the delta property may use json patch format (RFC  6902).
+For example, if the message values are in json format, the delta header may use json patch format (RFC  6902).
 It is the responsibility of the message publisher to generate the appropriate value for the message property.
-Messages without the delta property are always delivered normally, that is, with the message value set to the message value from Kafka.
+Messages without the delta header are always delivered normally, that is, with the message value set to the message value from Kafka.